imixs/imixs-documents/README.md

 The goal of the project is to provide a powerful and easy-to-use document management suite for companies and organizations.
 With the help of '[Imixs-BPMN](https://www.imixs.org/sub_modeler.html)', business processes can be designed within the BPMN 2.0 standard and easily adapted to the individually needs of an enterprise.

+## Imixs-ML

+Imixs-Office-Workflow supports the integration of the [Imixs-ML framework](https://github.com/imixs/imixs-ml).
+To activate the Imixs-ML functionality a Imixs-ML-Spacy service and an optional Imixs-ML-Training Service need to be started.
+The docker-compose yaml file docker/docker-compose-ml.yml shows an example setup of the service integration.

+Optional custom ML models can be integrated by adding a docker volume.
+E.g:

+	./src/models/:/usr/src/app/models/

-## Forms
+## Custom Forms

 Forms can be customized in Imixs-Documents within the BPMN model.
+The following template shows an example:

 	<?xml version="1.0"?>
 	<imixs-form>